gdwnldsKSC/hydrairc/Readme.md

 * It still does everything the author needs 10 years after it was created.
 * The original author has learnt much about software development doesn't like working the codebase.

-September/October 2022:
+## New in 2022!

-Many updates and changes, future fixes, core library updates, cleanup, beginning IPv6 work, etc See CHANGES.TXT for details!
+ * Many updates and changes, future fixes, core library updates, cleanup, beginning IPv6 work, etc See CHANGES.TXT for details!
    - gdwnldsKSC

 ## Code